dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		-by AMODEL -out sample.out

-This will result in all 48 hour HWFI and H3WI track forecasts to be aggregated (statistics and scores computed) for each model seperately.
+This will result in all 48 hour HWFI and H3WI track forecasts to be aggregated (statistics and scores computed) for each model separately.
 As with any MET trouble, try using debug level 4 (-v 4) to see if there are any more useful log messages.